 Read more on Mrduja Regatta.

 St. Nicholas Regatta (Dec 6 2018)

 St. Nicholas Regatta takes place on 6 December in Biograd.
-It honors St. Nicholas, the patron saint of sailors, seafarers and fishermen.
+It honours St. Nicholas, the patron saint of sailors, seafarers and fishermen.
 This 160 NM regatta starts in Split and finishes in Komiža, a picturesque small town on the island of Vis.
-During the regatta, a wreath is laid into the sea to honor deceased sailors.
-This is the 17th edition of St. Nicholas Regatta, which used to be a solo sailing-race up until four years ago.
+During the regatta, a wreath is laid into the sea to honour deceased sailors.
+This is the 17th edition of the St. Nicholas Regatta, which used to be a solo sailing-race up until four years ago.

-Find all the details at St. Nicholas Regatta blog.
+Find all the details on St. Nicholas Regatta blog.

 Christmas Regatta (12-16 December 2018)